epfl-ada/ada-2022-project-armada/README.md

 --->
 To deepen the analysis and recover the missing values, we use the following additionnal datasets:

 * [Country API](https://restcountries.com/): List countries by world region in order to get region for each movie in the database where country is reported.
-We can therefore
+We can therefore conduct an analysis based on region.

 * [title.ratings](https://www.imdb.com/interfaces/): provides **IMDB average rating** and **number of votes** for more than a million of movies and series.
 This additionnal information allows us to quantify the success and the popularity of a movie and then complete the information provided by the box office revenue in the Freebase Movie dataset which contains around 90% of missing values.